rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 v1.37
 >Added support for adding additional movies (max of 32)
 >In DX9 mode, AVI movies will be used in preference to .mve's if they exist
->Weapon animation codes 11 and 15 now corrispond to file paths of 's' and 't' respectively
+>Weapon animation codes 11 and 15 now correspond to file paths of 's' and 't' respectively
 >Weapon animation codes greater than 15 are no longer allowed
 >Fixed another possible hang on startup problem on Win9x